The best weighted blankets to calm anxiety and get a restful night's sleep

 RRP: £55 | Weight: 9kg | Materials: 100% polyester, glass beads filling

-Weighted blankets should weigh about 10% of your bodyweight, so if you weigh around 90kg, this blanket will be ideal.
-If you do weigh less than this, though, this Silentnight option is likely to feel a little intense.
-Despite its heaviness, however, the weight is evenly distributed to provide a comforting feel, and when it comes to soothing anxiety, a heavier blanket could be the way to go.
+Weighted blankets should weigh about 10% of your body weight, so if you weigh around 90kg, this blanket will be ideal.
+However, if you weigh less than this, this Silentnight option might feel a little intense.
+Despite its heaviness, however, the weight is evenly distributed to provide a comforting feel.
+Heavier blankets are generally the best for soothing anxiety, but if you want a lighter option, Silentnight also make a cooling weighted blanket, which weighs 6.8kg, as well as a kids' option, which is lighter again.

 How we tested the best weighted blankets